zackyang000/node-odata/README.md

 ### Hooks

 It is possible to specify nodejs express middlewares for the actions to be performed before or after the action.
 Any data assigned to req.$odata or res.$odata will be available on action implementation and subsequent hooks.
-An error thrown in the hook interrupts further processing.
+An error thrown in the hook interrupts further processing. it is possible to provide a name of hook for tracing.

 ```
 const action = server.action('login', ...);